By News Team

 The UK and Ireland battle it out with Australia to be named the home of modern greyhound racing.
-It’s a fair fight, too, with both sides bringing an array of big-money races, often contested at impressive venues that put many sports stadiums to shame.
+It’s a fair fight, too, with both sides bringing an array of big-money races.

-Whatever your preference, one thing’s for sure: the sport is flourishing on both sides of the planet and we’re seeing plenty of less established countries taking an interest in greyhound racing.
-Our team run through their favourite tracks and competitions on this year’s schedule…
+Whatever your preference, one thing’s for sure: the sport is flourishing on both sides of the globe and we’re seeing plenty of less established countries taking an interest in greyhound racing.
+Our team run through their favourite greyhound racing tracks and competitions on this year’s schedule…

 England’s premier dog racing stadium?
-That may not be the opinion of all involved in the sport, but Romford dogs is a real favourite with punters and was awarded Racecourse of the Year by the British Greyhound Racing Board.
-The Coral-sponsored stadium is easily accessible by rail or road from central London and is, sadly, one of the city’s last remaining tracks.
-Boasting a capacity of over 4,000, hosting five meetings a week, its main competitions include the Romford Puppy Cup, Coronation Cup and Champion Stakes.
+That may not be the opinion of all involved in the sport, but Romford dogs is a real favourite and has been awarded Racecourse of the Year by the British Greyhound Racing Board.
+The stadium is easily accessible by rail or road from central London and is, sadly, one of the city’s last remaining tracks.
+Boasting a capacity of over 4,000 and hosting a number of meetings a week, its main competitions include the Romford Puppy Cup, Coronation Cup and Champion Stakes.

 Shelbourne Park, Dublin